brianshumate/ansible-meatspace-chat/README.md

 ## Requirements

-This Meatspace Chat role requires a Debian based Linux host and has been tested to function on Ubuntu with the following specific software versions:
+The Meatspace Chat role requires a Debian based Linux host and is tested to function on Ubuntu with the following specific software versions:

 * Ansible: 1.5.3